manny-uncharted/project-7-DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

     Results:
     ![image](img/yum2.png)

-- Now we need to set up permissions that will allow our webservers to read, write and execute files on NFS:
+- Now we need to set up permissions that will allow our web servers to read, write and execute files on NFS:
     ```
     sudo chown -R nobody: /mnt/apps
     sudo chown -R nobody: /mnt/logs